 - NHS Scotland Recruitment

-Once qualified, you must keep up to date with the ongoing developments in your area of expertise, as well as building on your laboratory and management skills.
-Continuing professional development (CPD) is an essential part of continuing registration with the HCPC.
+Once qualified, you must keep up to date with the ongoing developments in research and analysis techniques, as well as building on your laboratory and management skills.
+CPD is an essential part of continuing registration with the HCPC.
 Any activities from which you learn and develop count as CPD, and may include: